What are the benefits of deep tissue massage?

 Treats The Chronic Back Pain

 The research compared the effectiveness of deep tissue massage (DTM) and therapeutic massage for the treatment of chronic back pain.
-It found that over a period of ten days, the DTM led to a greater improvement in pain compared with the treatment.
+It found that over a period of 10 days, the DTM led to greater pain improvement than the treatment.

 Assists in Lowering High Blood Pressure

-Research published in the Journal of Alternative and Complementary Medicine found that the DTM had sound effects on mean, diastolic, and systolic arterial blood pressure readings in people with symptoms of high blood pressure and pain.
+Research published in the Journal of Alternative and Complementary Medicine found that the DTM had a significant effect on mean, diastolic, and systolic arterial blood pressure readings in people with symptoms of high blood pressure and pain.

 Decreases Muscle Tension, Anxiety, and Stress

-Muscle tension and chronic stress cause inflammation, leading to worsening general health, prolonged recovery time, and reduced cardiovascular and immune function, such as increased blood pressure.
+Muscle tension and chronic stress cause inflammation, leading to worsening overall health, prolonged recovery time, and reduced cardiovascular and immune function, including increased blood pressure.

 Several Studies Have Indicated

 Massage therapy can help lower cortisol levels and boost oxytocin production, resulting in soothing effects that relax the body.
 Oxytocin is the first hormone to increase motivation for cooperative behaviours and sustain social bonds in human beings.
-It is renowned as the cuddle hormone, and it is released during social bonding, birth, from touch, and during hugs.
+It is known as the cuddle hormone and is released during social bonding, at birth, from touch, and during hugs.

 Breaks Up Scar Tissue

 Deep tissue is used after injuries to help break down the newly created scar tissue that is hindering recovery and causing stiffness.
-Treatments can decrease muscle spasms and inflammation by loosening muscles and stimulating blood flow to permit more oxygen.
-They can also assist in reducing the nervous system’s automatic stress response.
+Treatments can reduce muscle spasms and inflammation by loosening muscles and stimulating blood flow, allowing more oxygen to reach tissues.
+They can also help reduce the nervous system’s automatic stress response.

 Improves Athletic Performance and Recovery